kalgynirae/recipes/green_bean_bundles.md

+---
-% Green Bean Bundles
+title: Green Bean Bundles
-% Ann Titus
+---

+This recipe is from Ann Titus.

 Yields 24 bundles.